Four products were “unloaded” and three Penghua fund managers Nie Yixiang concentrated on leaving from the products under management.-breakinglatest.news-Breaking Latest News

-Economic Observer Network reporter Hong Xiaotang On August 3, Penghua Fund issued an announcement that its fund manager Nie Yixiang resigned from the positions of three fund managers who were managing products in one breath.
+Economic Observer Network reporter Hong Xiaotang On August 3, Penghua Fund issued an announcement that its fund manager Nie Yixiang resigned from the positions of fund managers of three products under management in one breath.

 According to the announcement of Penghua Fund, Nie Yixiang, the fund manager of the three funds of Penghua Innovation Growth, Penghua Huizhi Preferred and Penghua Hong Kong Stock Connect CSI Hong Kong Bank, has resigned.
 The reason for his departure is the company’s work arrangement.